 Prospective students applying to study literature and cultural studies should have a background in this area equivalent to an undergraduate major or minor.
 Likewise, prospective students applying to study linguistics should have a background equivalent to an undergraduate major or minor in linguistic theory.

-Candidates for admission should give evidence of academic excellence and intellectual promise, as measured by criteria such as undergraduate grades, scores on the verbal and writing portion of the Graduate Record Examination (GRE), evaluations in letters of recommendation, and the quality of the writing sample.
+Candidates for admission should give evidence of academic excellence and intellectual promise, as measured by criteria such as undergraduate grades, scores on the Graduate Record Examination (GRE), evaluations in letters of recommendation, and the quality of the writing sample.
 We are particularly concerned with the candidate's undergraduate performance in Russian and/or other Slavic languages and in related subjects.

 M.A. admissions and Ph.D. admissions

 The Department admits students at either the M.A. level or the Ph.D. level.

 Prospective students who hold only a B.A. (or equivalent) should apply to the M.A. program, even if the ultimate goal is to pursue a Ph.D.
 The M.A. is not designed to be a terminal degree.
 It is generally expected that students will move into the Ph.D. program after successful completion of the M.A.
 For students who enter at the M.A. level, the expected time to degree (M.A. + Ph.D.) is five years.

 Prospective students who hold an M.A. that is equivalent to the M.A. offered by our department should apply directly to the Ph.D. program.
 For students who enter at the Ph.D. level, the expected time to degree is three years.